 We would like to share some tips to help with maintaining mental wellness.

-Mental health effects all age groups and demographics, with almost half the population between 16-85 years of age predicted to experience a mental disorder at some point.
-Thankfully, these issues are beginning to gain traction and grow in general pubic awareness.
+Mental health affects all age groups and demographics, with almost half the population between 16-85 years of age-predicted to experience a mental disorder at some point.
+Thankfully, these issues are beginning to gain traction and grow in general public awareness.